nafizjiwa/REACT-Router/README.md

                </Route>

-5. URL PARAMETERS IN REACT COMPONENTS
+5. URL PARAMETERS IN REACT COMPONENTS</br>
    To add URL parameters to a Route path use a colon `:` --> :A_Dynamic_Path</br>

          <Route path='/' element={ <MyComponent/> }>